MBurtonshaw/birdman/README.md

-An app demonstrating gardening in Northern Winter climate.
-Built with create-react-app, routing done with React, and Bootstrap used for styling.
+A commercial website for Harvey Birdman, Attorney at Law.
+Built with HTML and Bootstrap.

 # To Run
 npm start